louisguitton/guitton.co-hugo/content/posts/2021-01-10-dbt-search/index.md

 table statistics, when the table was last updated, a preview of the data if permitted, and linking to the ETL job and code that generated the data.

-Lastly, comes the **table usage context**: who are the tables frequent users? who has curated or bookmarked what? what are the most common queries for a table?
+Lastly, comes the **table usage context** group: who are the tables frequent users? who has curated or bookmarked what? what are the most common queries for a table?

 {{< figure src="amundsen.png" caption="Amundsen's back of a napkin architecture" class="figure-center" >}}